Ferries from

 Ikaria to Dodecanese Islands

-Ferries from Ikaria to Dodecanese Islands are available with 3 operators.
-There are 17 ferry routes.
+Ferries from Ikaria to Dodecanese Islands are available with 2 operators.
+There are 20 ferry routes.
 Ferries from Agios Kirikos to Patmos and Agios Kirikos to Kos are popular ferry trips from Ikaria to Dodecanese Islands.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ikaria to Dodecanese Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Ikaria to Dodecanese Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.